Azure-Samples/academic-knowledge-analytics-visualization/src/AcademicAnalytics/10. Conference Trending Topics/README.md

 ### ConferenceFieldsOfStudyByCitationGrowthRate.usql

-Every paper has associated field of study when published.
+Every paper in MAG has associated fields of study.
+We can find trending topics for a conference series by aggregating its papers.
 This script illustrates how calcuate Normalized Citation Growth Rate for fields of study that appeared in a given conference series.

 #### Input Parameters